 - Have a resume gap, such as a stay-at-home mother about to re-enter the workforce.

-- Aim to highlight managerial or higher level experience that you haven’t accrued as a paid professional.
+- Aim to highlight leadership skills that you haven’t accrued as a paid professional.

 To avoid coming off as unprofessional, you have to be smart about where and how you incorporate volunteer work in your resume.